 One of the biggest myths about therapeutic massage is the old “no pain, no gain” philosophy.
 While deep tissue work can be intense, a skilled therapist knows the difference between productive pressure and actual pain.
 Your massage should never be excruciating.
 Another common misconception is that any massage will do the trick for back pain.
 While a general relaxation massage feels nice, it may not address the deep-seated muscular issues causing your discomfort.
 True relief comes from specific techniques applied by a knowledgeable professional who understands anatomy and the root causes of back pain.

-How to Read Reviews and Check Credentials
+Do Your Homework: Read Reviews and Check Credentials

 When you start your search, look beyond the star rating.
 First, ensure any therapist you consider is a Licensed Massage Therapist (LMT) in the state of Louisiana.
 This is the baseline for professional practice.
 For an even higher standard, look for advanced credentials like being Board Certified in Therapeutic Massage and Bodywork (BCTMB).
 When reading reviews, scan for comments that mention relief from chronic pain, professionalism, and the therapist’s ability to listen and adapt the pressure.
 Vague reviews are nice, but detailed testimonials about long-term results are golden.
 A studio that proudly showcases its dedicated team of highly trained therapists is always a good sign.